-Update: This petition was signed by 21,991 Australians and will be presented to the Australian Federal parliament in August 2021.
-The Foreign Minister, Senator Marise Payne is required to respond to this petition within 3 months.
+Update: This petition was signed by 21,991 Australians in the limited time it was online (4 weeks) and was presented to the Australian Federal parliament in August 2021.
+The then Foreign Minister, Senator Marise Payne responded to this petition and her letter is here and copied below.

 BDS Australia believes that it’s time the people who want to see justice for Palestinians, tell our politicians that it’s time to sanction Israel.
 We have one month until this petition is closed and it will be presented to the parliament.
 Australia is obliged to take action to support international law.
 BDS Australia is committed to championing the rights of Palestinians in law.